Your trusted source for computer chess information!

 WAC (Win at Chess)

-300 positions at 10s per position.
+300 positions at 5s per position.
 Almost exclusively tactical positions, many leading to mate.
-Myrddin finds 283 correct moves (94%) within the time limit.
+Myrddin finds 297 correct moves within the time limit.
+Regarding the three missed positions (230, 256, 293), only #256 is found within 15 seconds.
+The other two are not found within 30 seconds.
 This suite can be found here.

 O'Kelly